frdedynamics/ADA526/docs/project.md

 The project is central to ADA526.
 In the project you will perhaps learn the most and have the most fun!

+## Base Plate
+Each group gets a standardized base plate for mounting the robot on.
+The mounting holes for the robot are in a 150mm square pattern, M6 screws will be inserted from the bottom of the plate.
+The plate will also be used as the arena for the competition at the end of the semester.
+Therefore, it is important that the robot can reach all the corners of the plate.
+<iframe src="https://myhvl14.autodesk360.com/shares/public/SH512d4QTec90decfa6e5fab6acd7b1201ea?mode=embed" width="640" height="480" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>

 ## Kinematic Structure
 You can choose one of three pre-defined kinematic structures.
 The relative orientations of the joints are fixed, but you should modify the link lengths and offsets such that your robot has sufficient workspace.